 GEOLOGY & MINERALISATION

-Mineralisation at Davyhurst occurs along two principal trends; On the eastern side of the project area, mineralisation is developed in a series of silica-biotite-pyrite altered shears within a tholeiitic to high-Mg basalt sequence.
-At Lights of Israel, an ore shoot within the shear has been tracked with drilling for approximately 1.8 km down plunge and mined to approximately 500 m below the surface.
-The deposit remains open at depth.
+- On the eastern side of the project area, which includes the Golden Eagle deposit, mineralisation is developed in a series of silica-biotite-pyrite altered shears within a tholeiitic to high-Mg basalt sequence.
+At the Lights of Israel deposit (LOI), an ore shoot within the shear has been tracked with drilling to the north for approximately 1.8km down plunge and mined to approximately 500m below the surface.
+The deposit remains open down plunge.
 A conceptual repeat target exists in the footwall of the LOI deposit.
-The company believes similar shoot development could occur in the adjacent Makai and Great Ophir deposits.
-The company also believes it has identified the possible northern extension of the Golden Eagle ore shoot down plunge from the existing open pit.
+The company believes similar down-plunge shoot development could occur in the adjacent Makai and Great Ophir deposits.

-On the western side of the project, the Waihi trend extends some 30 km from Two Gum Dam prospect in the south, to north of the Waihi open cut.
-Gold mineralisation is associated with the sheared contact between a tremolite-chlorite schist and high-Mg basalt unit.
-Along the trend there are a number of advanced targets that require additional drill testing.
+- On the western side of the project, the Round Dam Trend which hosts the Waihi deposit, extends some 20km from the Two Gum Dam prospect in the south, to north of the Waihi open-cut mine.
+Gold mineralisation is associated with the sheared contact between a tremolite-chlorite schist and a high-Mg basalt unit.
+Along the trend there are several advanced targets that are being prepared for additional drill testing.

 RESOURCES & RESERVES